-The International Code Council Performance Code for Buildings and Facilities provisions provide many benefits, including the model code development process, which offers an international forum for design professionals, code officials and other interested parties to discuss performance code requirements.
+The ICCPC provisions provide many benefits, including the model code development process, which offers an international forum for design professionals, code officials and other interested parties to discuss performance code requirements.
 This forum provides an excellent arena to debate proposed revisions.
 This model code also encourages international consistency in the application of provisions.

-The I-Codes, including this International Code Council Performance Code, are used in a variety of ways in both the public and private sectors.
+The I-Codes, including the ICCPC, are used in a variety of ways in both the public and private sectors.
 Most industry professionals are familiar with the I-Codes as the basis of laws and regulations in communities across the U.S. and in other countries.
 However, the impact of the codes extends well beyond the regulatory arena, as they are used in a variety of nonregulatory settings, including:

-- Voluntary compliance programs such as those promoting sustainability, energy efficiency and disaster resistance. - The insurance industry, to estimate and manage risk, and as a tool in underwriting and rate decisions. - Certification and credentialing of individuals involved in the fields of building design, construction and safety. - Certification of building and construction-related products. - U.S. federal agencies, to guide construction in an array of government-owned properties. - · Facilities management. - "Best practices" benchmarks for designers and builders, including those who are engaged in projects in jurisdictions that do not have a formal regulatory system or a governmental enforcement mechanism.

-- College, university and professional school textbooks and curricula. - Reference works related to building design and construction.
+- Voluntary compliance programs such as those promoting sustainability, energy efficiency and disaster resistance. - The insurance industry, to estimate and manage risk, and as a tool in underwriting and rate decisions. - Certification and credentialing of individuals involved in the fields of building design, construction and safety. - Certification of building and construction-related products - US federal agencies, to guide construction in an array of government-owned properties. - · Facilities management. - "Best practices" benchmarks for designers and builders, including those who are engaged in projects in jurisdictions that do not have a formal regulatory system or a governmental enforcement mechanism. - College, university and professional school textbooks and curricula. - Reference works related to building design and construction.